destruc7i0n/nani/README.md

 Install what is in the `dist` folder.

 ## Deployment
 This is meant to be deployed on Netlify, to take advantage of their proxy feature and functions.
+A public version is available online, [here](https://nani.ninja/).

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/destruc7i0n/nani)